 There are a variety of troubleshooters located all around the Windows operating system for different things, but Windows also packages them in one little area for you to check out as well—you’ll see that spot in the Control Panel where you can either view the history of the troubleshooting or view all the different troubleshooters that you can run, right from the same left side pane in the “Troubleshooting” section.
 The troubleshooting section of the Settings application in Windows 10 is also exceptional for finding and fixing problems, and offers an easy-to-use interface, clearly labeled buttons, as well as the added bonus of multiple headings, making categories easier to find.

-All you need to do is scroll down the list until you see what you want to troubleshoot and then double-click the mouse to begin running the troubleshooting for that particular thing.
+3. All you need to do is scroll down the list until you see what you want to troubleshoot and then double-click the mouse to begin running the troubleshooting for that particular thing. (click to enlarge screenshot below)

 Windows 10 also offers a may in which you can view the troubleshooter history and details, so you can go over the results of old scans, see them and also finish off jobs that still need doing.